Effects of the El Niño–Southern Oscillation in Australia: 1970s–1990s

-The wettest periods in this century have been from 1973 to 1976, peaking in 1974, all La Niña years.
+The wettest periods in the 20th century were from 1973 to 1976, peaking in 1974, all La Niña years.
 The drought in 1979–83 is regarded as the worst of the twentieth century for short-term rainfall deficiencies of up to one year and their over-all impact.
 An El Niño event brought severe dust storms in north-western Victoria and severe bushfires in south-east Australia in February 1983.
 This El Niño-related drought ended in March, when a monsoon depression became an extratropical low and swept across Australia's interior and on to the south-east in mid-to late March.
-1987–88 were weak El Niño years, with 1988–89 featuring a strong La Niña event affecting the southeast half of the country.
+1987–88 were weak El Niño years.
+1988–89 had a strong La Niña event affecting the southeast half of the country.

-Most of the 1990's were characterised by El Niño events; Beginning in the second half of 1991, a very severe drought occurred throughout Queensland which intensified in 1994 and 1995 to become the worst on record.
+Most of the 1990's were characterised by El Niño events; Beginning in the second half of 1991, a very severe drought occurred throughout Queensland which intensified in 1994 and 1995, to become the worst on record.
 From July to August 1995 the drought was further influenced by a strong El Niño weather pattern associated with high temperatures.

-Dry conditions began to emerge in south-eastern Australia during late 1996 and accentuated during the strong 1997 El Niño event.
+Dry conditions began to emerge in south-eastern Australia in late 1996 and accentuated during the strong 1997 El Niño event.
 Despite the fact that the 1990s mostly consisted of El Niño years, a La Niña event formed from May 1998 where, in April 1999, it brought the notorious 1999 Sydney hailstorm.